IntrepidPursuits/sherpa/ios/ios_project_setup.md

 1. In Xcode, click on the project target icon next to the play button, then click "Manage Schemes...".
 Click the checkbox to set your project scheme to `Shared`.
 This is required for Jenkins

+1. Follow the instructions in the [iOS Jenkins Pipeline Integration Guide](https://github.com/IntrepidPursuits/sherpa/ios/ios_jenkins_pipeline_guide.md) to set up your Jenkinsfile in your repo.

 1. Add, commit and push the changes.

-1. Setup Jenkins jobs
-    - Find and navigate to the `iOS` folder in the main Jenkins menu
-    - Navigate to the appropriate sub-folder based on the type of project you're creating.
-    - Copy `ios-template`, and replace the variables as directed.
-Add the "Record Master Coverage" post-build step to get code coverage comparisons.
-    - Copy `ios-pull-request-template` on Jenkins and replace the variables as directed.
-Jenkins is already configured to re-test a pull request if you comment "retest this please" on a PR in Github.
-To change this phrase, go to Build Triggers and click Advanced, then fill in the "Trigger phrase" field with your desired phrase.
-    - To add Slack notifications:
-        - Go to the "Slack Notifications" post-build step and confirm you want the notifications selected.
-        - Then click the "Advanced" button and set the project channel to be your project's Slack channel.
-        - Fill in the fields in the main job to match the pull request job (including team subdomain, integration token and project channel)
-        - Click "Test Connection" to confirm that the notifications are sent to the right channel.
-You should see a message from Jenkins that says `Slack/Jenkins plugin: you're all set on https://ci.intrepid.io/`
+1. At this point you should see your project building on Jenkins.

 ## Troubleshooting
-- **Pushing to Github/putting up a PR doesn't trigger a new Jenkins build** Jenkins should handle adding and updating the necessary webhooks for your project automatically.
+- **Pushing to Github/putting up a PR doesn't trigger a new Jenkins build** This only applies to legacy style Jenkins projects.
+Jenkins should handle adding and updating the necessary webhooks for your project automatically.
 To check that the webhooks on your repo are properly configured: Go to your repo settings and confirm that you can see the following under "Webhooks"
     - For pull requests
        ```
        https://ci.intrepid.io/ghprbhook/